singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 However, there's no need to panic.
 If we think through the components  of a file system, we can tackle this problem just like any other object-oriented design question.

 A file system, in its most simplistic version, consists  of Files and Directories.
 Each Directory contains a set of Files and Directories.
-Since Files and Directories share so many characteris­ tics, we've implemented them such that they inherit from the same class, Entry.
+Since Files and Directories share so many characteristics, we've implemented them such that they inherit from the same class, Entry.

 ```java
 1   public abstract class  Entry  {